mindcat/ShavianKey/README.md

   - [x] Double tap Shavian keys for their paired character (e.g. 𐑑 -> 𐑛)
   - [x] Swipe space to the right for enter & to the left for tab
   - [x] Drag on delete to slide cursor back and forth (mixed feelings about this UX)
+  - [x] Key alignment math (bottom row)
+    - [x] Usable, but 1x keys slightly small and unaligned
+    - [x] Fix that
+    - [x] Works on form factors that aren't my iPhone 12 mini
+    - [x] Fixed that, now dealing with not enough vertical space?.. (fixed, needed to adjust padding post-refactor)
   - [x] Liquid Glass icon with icon composer
   - [ ] REFACTOR from the keymaps being held in individual arrays for each submode to SINGLE dictionary that encodes the character pair relationships
     - e.g.  for QWERTY (a -> A), Shavian (𐑐 -> 𐑚), Nums (1 -> !).
 This will make altering the keymap infinitely easier